miooor/TowerDefense/README.md

 1. Aspect of avian (with avian chest)
 2. Dread banner + generocity (6% more dps without mana increase).
 Use with impale
 3. Pride / Skiterbots (bigger range) / Haste
-4. Purity of Elements with 50% chaos res wtacher eye (premium, totally not required)
+4. Purity of Elements with 50% chaos res eye (premium, totally not required)

 Never use in main links:
 1. Feeding frenzy (too weak after nerf)